Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 Assigned ProfitCenter.

-The input fields allow to enter or modify cost unit details.
+The input fields allow to enter or modify cost object details.

 - ![Radio button](../../Assets/Icons/RadioButton02.png "[Radio button]") *Active/Inactive* (radio button)
 Click the corresponding radio button to select the appropriate option.
 The *Active* radio button is selected by default.

-- *Cost unit*
+- *Cost object*
-Enter the cost unit number.
+Enter the cost object number.
 It is possible to enter up to 5 digits.

 - *Description*
-Enter a short description for the cost unit.
+Enter a short description for the cost object.

 - *Text*
-Enter a longer text description for the cost unit, if desired.
+Enter a longer text description for the cost object, if desired.

 - *Debtor*
 Enter the debtor or customer number, if necessary.
 Alternatively, click the [SEARCH] button to search for a debtor or customer.